 Visiting the beautiful Australian Daintree Rainforest is well worth the effort and is not so difficult to visit as a solo traveller.

 I was very excited to finally see this ancient and unique part of the country and I loved the spectacular Mossman Gorge.
 But the Upper Daintree Rainforest is quite remote and, if you’re travelling alone, an organised tour is a safe and practical way to access the Rainforest and see the highlights of the area.

 I would have loved to spend a bit more time exploring and, if I was travelling with a companion, I would consider driving next time and perhaps camping for a night or two at Cape Tribulation.

 Also, I would book the tour from Port Douglas rather than from Cairns as this would cut at least 2 hours off the travel time and it was a very long day.
-But overall, I enjoyed this opportunity to visit the delightful Daintree Rainforest in Australia and I’m happy to recommend Cairns Adventure Tours.
+But overall, I enjoyed this opportunity to visit the delightful Daintree Rainforest in Australia and I’m happy to recommend this day tour from Cairns.

 **NOTE** I paid for this day trip to the Daintree Rainforest from Cairns and I’m under no obligation to write this article.
 As usual, the thoughts and opinions expressed are my own.

 For peace of mind make sure you buy travel insurance before you go, especially if you are travelling solo.
 I use Travel Insurance that covers me for overseas medical, lost baggage, and other expenses and I can concentrate on enjoying my trip without worrying about something going wrong.